 Although this is the most expensive of these five options, eClinicalWorks is a great option if your healthcare facility provides ambulatory or specialized treatment.

 Another popular choice when it comes to EMR systems is AdvancedMD.
 With just one log-in, your staff will have access to this cloud-based system.
-Made for small- and medium-sized healthcare organizations, AdvancedMD EHR handles tasks such as scheduling, patient rooming, task management, e-prescribing, patient messaging and more.
+Made for small- and medium-sized healthcare organizations, AdvancedMD handles tasks such as scheduling, patient rooming, task management, e-prescribing, patient messaging and more.

-Because AdvancedMD EHR is a cloud-based solution, users can easily travel from the office to the hospital while checking a patient’s records.
-The integration of AdvancedMD EHR technology is seamless and simple to install — the all-in-one design includes billing, medical coding and online patient records and portal access.
+Because AdvancedMD is a cloud-based solution, users can easily travel from the office to the hospital while checking a patient’s records.
+The integration of AdvancedMD technology is seamless and simple to install — the all-in-one design includes billing, medical coding and online patient records and portal access.
 You, your staff and your patients will be more connected than ever before.